 Try gently turning the wheel in one direction at a steady pace above 40kmh and be amazed as the bike swerves the other way Try it a few times?
 Get the bike to weave from one side of the road to the other!
 ITS FUN!
 Convinced? something more for you to learn?

-When above 40kmh+, During lessons you will notice how when I swerve/corner and the bike is leaning over, my body is usually vertically upright giving maximum agility to swerve and change direction to avoid the many road hazards we can encounter.
+When above 40kmh+, During lessons you will notice how when I swerve/corner and the bike is leaning over, my body is usually vertically upright giving maximum ability to swerve and change direction to avoid the many road hazards we can encounter.

 You should avoid any body leaning interference if you are also to conciously learn what happens as you lightly push 1 side then the other way to tip back, you must control any tendency to lean or counter lean, try and keep your body vertical.
-To avoid any fear/danger just start pushing lightly where nothing may happen at first, you can then build up confidence and force till the bike starts veering with your pushes and as you get more comfortable build up magnitude till you are swerving all over the road, within minutes of starting this you should be able to do this naturally and instinctively in all your normal riding
+To avoid any fear/danger just start pushing lightly where nothing may happen at first, you can then build up confidence and force till the bike starts veering with your pushes and as you get more comfortable build up magnitude till you are swerving all over the road, within minutes of starting this you should be able to do this naturally and instinctively for all your turning.